 - The employer acted either negligently or in their own material interest;

 What is statement in question is true, but unflattering?
 You still may have a case.
 Firstly, we don’t live in Utopia.
-As such, it is possible to win a libel lawsuit if there isn’t sufficient proof of the accusation.
-Moreover, depending on your jurisdiction, you may be able to win a case arguing false light, publication or private facts or another reputational tort.
+As such, it’s possible to win a libel lawsuit if there isn’t sufficient proof of the accusation.
+Moreover, depending on your jurisdiction, you may be able to win a case arguing false light, publication or private facts, or another reputational tort.
 It’s best to speak with an attorney well-versed in the niche.

 Contact An Employment Defamation Lawyer

-Kelly / Warner handles all manners of business and professional defamation lawsuits – including cases involving employees and employers.
+Kelly / Warner handles all manners of business and professional defamation lawsuits.
 To learn more about our slander and libel law practice, head here.
 If you’re ready to speak with an employment defamation lawyer, set up a consultation.